HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 Centrica 🏆

 With over 20,000 employees, Centrica is one of the largest energy companies in the UK.
 They are also a leader in the energy and natural gas sectoring with offering benefits plans for fertility and family forming to its employees.
-Through Fertifa, Centrica offers financial support and assistance for IVF specifically through a lifetime allowance allocated to employees.
+Through Fertifa, Centrica offers financial support and assistance for IVF specifically through a lifetime maximum allowance allocated to employees.

 Osborne Clarke 🏆